saksham-gt/chat_messaging_via_websockets/README.md

 # Chat Messaging via WebSocket

-Integrating ChatMessaging via WebSocket (socket_io package) in Flutter Application
+Integrating ChatMessaging via WebSocket ([socket_io_client](https://pub.dev/packages/socket_io_client) package) in Flutter Application.

+The server is also built in Dart. [socket_io](https://pub.dev/packages/socket_io) is used for server side socket integration.

-To run this application, there are 3 parts :
+To run this application, there are 4 parts :

 **1. Running the server**